YQYANG2233/Large-Language-Model-Break-AI/README.md

 # ensemble-jailbreak

-We are Team LlaXa from School of Cyber Science and Technology, Zhejiang University.
-This is our code for the Jailbreaking Attack Track of CLAS 2024.
-This folder includes the code for reproducing our jailbreak process.
+We are Team LlaXa from the School of Cyber Science and Technology at Zhejiang University.
+This repository contains the code for reproducing our submission to the Competition for LLM and Agent Safety 2024 (CLAS 2024).

 ### Install Dependencies
 Necessary packages with recommended versions are listed in `environment.yml`.
 You can create a conda environment with these packages for reproducing our code.